Computable dyadic subbases and $\mathbf{T}^\omega$-representations of compact sets: Proper computable dyadic subbases

-In order to obtain a result akin to Theorem \ref{theo:matchingcantor} for a large class of spaces, we will utilize the notion of a proper dyadic subbase.
-These were introduced in \cite{tsuiki}, and further studied in \cite{tsuiki2,tsuiki4,TsukamotoTsuiki:2016,tsukamotophd}.
-The original motivation was to generalize the role of the binary and signed binary representations of real number: A proper dyadic subbase induces both (1) a ``tiling'' coding generalizes the binary expansion and (2) ``covering'' coding (which forms an admissible representation) generalizing the signed binary expansion.
+In order to obtain a result akin to Corollary \ref{corr:nicefunctionscantor} for a larger class of spaces, we will utilize the notion of a proper dyadic subbase.
+It was introduced in \cite{tsuiki}, and further studied in \cite{tsuiki2,tsuiki4,TsukamotoTsuiki:2016,tsukamotophd}.
+The original motivation was to generalize the role of the binary and signed binary representations of real number: A proper dyadic subbase induces both (1) a ``tiling'' coding generalizing the binary expansion and (2) ``covering'' coding (which forms an admissible representation) generalizing the signed binary expansion.

 The definition of a (not necessarily proper) dyadic subbase was changed in \cite{TsukamotoTsuiki:2016} compared to the previous literature.
-Here, we adopt the definition from \cite{TsukamotoTsuiki:2016}.
+Here, we adopt the definition from \cite{TsukamotoTsuiki:2016} and introduce the notion of a computable dyadic subbase of a represented space.